 Regular low-impact exercise, including aerobic exercises, judicious strength training, and range-of-motion exercises, is important for preserving joint function and preventing contractures and muscle atrophy.
 Water-based exercise does not appear to increase the rate of large joint damage.
 A reasonable prescription for exercise in RA patients may emphasize low-intensity water-based (and sometimes land-based) exercises.
 Heat and hydrotherapy, relaxation techniques, and passive and active joint exercises are also helpful.
 There is evidence that yoga can reduce pain in RA patients.

-If a DMARD fails to achieve targeted improvement in disease activity (or is contraindicated), then treatment is often augmented by combining DMARDs or initiating a biologic agent.
-Newer agents that have proven beneficial for rheumatoid arthritis include anti-tumor necrosis factor α (TNF- α) agents (etanercept, infliximab, adalimumab, certolizumab pegol, golimumab), a selective costimulation modulator (abatacept), interleukin-6 receptor antagonists (tocilizumab, sarilumab), a B-cell depleting agent (rituximab), an interleukin-1 receptor antagonist (anakinra), and an oral small molecule janus kinase inhibitor (tofacitinib).
+If a DMARD fails to achieve targeted improvement in disease activity (or is contraindicated), then treatment is often augmented by combining DMARDs or initiating a biologic or targeted immunomodulatory agent.
+These include antitumor necrosis factor α (TNF-α) agents (etanercept, infliximab, adalimumab, certolizumab pegol, golimumab), a selective costimulation modulator (abatacept), interleukin-6 receptor antagonists (tocilizumab, sarilumab), a B-cell depleting agent (rituximab), an interleukin-1 receptor antagonist (anakinra), and oral small molecule janus kinase inhibitors (tofacitinib, baricitinib, and upadacitinib).
+Use of these agents has revolutionized life for people with RA by preventing joint damage and reducing all-cause and cardiovascular disease-related mortality.
 Other agents continue to be developed and show promise in treating RA and other autoimmune diseases.

 Anti-inflammatory medications are first-line treatments for pain relief.
-Steroids are generally more effective than NSAIDs.
-Oral steroids may be used for short-term treatment of RA flares or for long term treatment of moderate or high disease activity, while intra-articular steroids may be considered for individual joint pain no more frequently than every 3 months.
-Long-term steroid use has gastrointestinal, cardiovascular, integumentary, and musculoskeletal complications.
+Steroids are generally more effective than nonsteroidal anti-inflammatory drugs (NSAIDs).
+Oral steroids may be used for short-term treatment of RA flares or for long-term treatment of moderate or high disease activity, while intra-articular steroids may be considered for individual joint pain no more frequently than every 3 months.
+Long-term steroid use has gastrointestinal, cardiovascular, integumentary, endocrine, and musculoskeletal complications.
 The physician should consider prophylaxis against pneumocystis jirovecii with any anticipated long-term steroid use.
 When steroids are used, dietary supplementation with adequate vitamin D and calcium should be instituted.
 Patients who require steroid therapy beyond 3 months may benefit from the addition of a bisphosphonate, such as alendronate.

-Rheumatoid arthritis may often be ameliorated with diet changes and some cases of complete remission have been reported.
+Alongside DMARD therapy, rheumatoid arthritis may often be ameliorated with diet changes, and some cases of complete remission have been reported.
 Studies have shown both symptomatic and laboratory evidence of improvement with vegetarian diets and various elimination diets.
 Omega-3 fatty acids may reduce pain and inflammation in RA.
 The key nutritional issues in RA are summarized below:

 Vegan and Vegetarian Diets